MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgInviteCommunicationCallParticipant.md

 # Invoke-MgInviteCommunicationCallParticipant

 ## SYNOPSIS
-Invite participants to the active call.
-For more information about how to handle operations, see commsOperation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaInviteCommunicationCallParticipant](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaInviteCommunicationCallParticipant?view=graph-powershell-beta)
+Delete a specific participant in a call.
+In some situations, it is appropriate for an application to remove a participant from an active call.
+This action can be done before or after the participant answers the call.
+When an active caller is removed, they are immediately dropped from the call with no pre- or post-removal notification.
+When an invited participant is removed, any outstanding add participant request is canceled.
+This API is available in the following national cloud deployments.

 ## SYNTAX

 ### InviteExpanded (Default)
 ```
 Invoke-MgInviteCommunicationCallParticipant -CallId <String> [-AdditionalProperties <Hashtable>]
- [-ClientContext <String>] [-Participants <IMicrosoftGraphInvitationParticipantInfo[]>] [-WhatIf] [-Confirm]
+ [-ClientContext <String>] [-Participants <IMicrosoftGraphInvitationParticipantInfo[]>] [-Confirm] [-WhatIf]
  [<CommonParameters>]
 ```